Subwoofer

 The first home audio subwoofers were developed in the 1960s to add bass response to home stereo systems.
 Subwoofers came into greater popular consciousness in the 1970s with the introduction of Sensurround in movies such as Earthquake, which produced loud low-frequency sounds through large subwoofers.
 With the advent of the compact cassette and the compact disc in the 1980s, the reproduction of deep and loud bass was no longer limited by the ability of a phonograph record stylus to track a groove, and producers could add more low-frequency content to recordings.
-As well, during the 1990s, DVDs were increasingly recorded with "surround sound" processes that included a low-frequency effects (LFE) channel, which could be heard using the subwoofer in home theater systems.
+As well, during the 1990s, DVDs were increasingly recorded with "surround sound" processes that included a low-frequency effects (LFE) channel, which could be heard using the subwoofer in home-cinema (also called home theater) systems.
 During the 1990s, subwoofers also became increasingly popular in home stereo systems, custom car audio installations, and in PA systems.
 By the 2000s, subwoofers became almost universal in sound reinforcement systems in nightclubs and concert venues.

+Unlike a system's main loudspeakers, subwoofers can be positioned more optimally in a listening room's acoustic.
+However, subwoofers are not universally accepted by audiophiles amid complaints of the difficulty of "splicing" the sound with that of the main speakers around the crossover frequency.
+This is largely due to the subwoofer driver's non-linearity producing harmonic and intermodulation distortion products well above the crossover frequency, and into the range where human hearing can "localize" them, wrecking the stereo "image".